thredded/thredded/README.md

 <details><summary><b>Rails UJS version</b></summary>

 By default, thredded loads `rails-ujs`.
-If you're using Rails before v5.1, you need to add `rails-ujs` to your Gemfile.

 If you'd like it to use `jquery_ujs` instead, run this command from your app directory: